-Because potatoes are propagated vegetatively, any diseases from the prior year will also be carried over in those small pieces of potato.
+Because potatoes are propagated vegetative, any diseases from the prior year will also be carried over in those small pieces of potato.
 That is why it is so important to use disease-free seed potatoes.
-That means buying certified seed potatoes, rather than supermarket potatoes.
+That means buying certified seed potatoes from established garden centres, rather than using supermarket potatoes.

 You do not need to plant a whole, intact potato.
 Seed potatoes can be cut into pieces, as long as the pieces have at least one eye each.
 An “eye” is a bud that grows into a new plant.
 If you’ve ever kept your potatoes in the cabinet too long, you’ve probably seen them sprout.